roarnpkg/docs/docs/GetStarted.md

 ## Roblox Plugin

-We are in the works for our Roblox plugin that connects with Roarn directly.
+We are in the works for our Roblox plugin that connects with Roarn directly expanding our limits.
 We'll keep you updated when released.